LSZ2001/solution_driven_prob_solving/README.md

 ## *Experiment* folder
 - It contains the Javascript code for the experiment links above.
-- The *data* folder is current empty.
+- The *data* folder is currently empty.
 Raw participant .csv datafiles should go here.
 For an anonymized datafile containing all participants' data, see the subfolder *analysis/data*.

 ## *Simulations* folder
 - It contains code for generating each experiment's trials or stimuli.